How to Launch An App: A Comprehensive Guide for Your App Success

 Here are the ways to implement app analytics and tracking.

 • Select an analytics tool that suits your app’s needs and goals.
-Google Analytics for Mobile, Mixpanel, and Firebase are popular choices.
+Firebase Analytics, Mixpanel, and Amplitude are popular choices for mobile apps.

 • Determine which metrics matter most – from user acquisition and engagement to retention and conversion rates.